Clever-ISA/Clever-ISA/specs/float.md

 The result is then converted to the destiniation format and stored in the destination operand.
 If the result is larger than the maximum value of destination format, then OVERFLOW is triggered.
 If the result is smaller than the minimum value of the destination format, then UNDERFLOW is triggered.
 If the result cannot be exactly represented in the destination format, then INEXACT is triggered.

-If the result is smaller than the minimum normal value of the format, then the result is a denormal value of fpcrw.DENORM is set.
+If the result is smaller than the minimum normal value of the format, then the result is a denormal value if fpcrw.DENORM is clear.
 Otherwise, UNDERFLOW is triggered and the result is +/-0.0.

-If an operation produces a NaN result, it is unspecified what NaN is produced, except that any operation on a qNaN or sNaN shall produce an qNaN.
+If an operation produces a NaN result, it is unspecified what NaN is produced, except that a sNaN shall not be produced by any operation.

-The meaning of NaN representations is unspecified, except that the "canonical" values with only the most significant bit in the mantissa set with either sign, shall be quiet.

 ### Floating-point comparions